What is Our Approach to Investing?

 The Community Foundation of the New River Valley’s Investment Policy Statement establishes a clear understanding with its investment advisers as to the investment goals and objectives and management policies applicable to the Foundations’ investment portfolio.
 The policy creates the framework for a well-diversified asset mix that can be expected to generate acceptable long-term returns at a level of risk suitable to the foundation.

-The Community Foundation works with four local financial advisors: JSW Financial, National Bank, Union Bank & Trust and Wells Fargo Advisors.
+The Community Foundation works with four local financial advisors: Middleburg Financial at Atlantic Union Bank (formerly Union Bank & Trust), National Bank, Olio Financial Planning, and Wells Fargo Advisors.
 All funds at the Foundation are pooled, and each advisor invests a portion of that pool in accordance with an Investment Policy established by the Foundation’s Investment Committee.
 Donors interested in detailed information about annual investment returns and the Investment Policy are encouraged to request that information from the Foundation staff.

 The Foundation’s Board of Directors reviews the overall performance of the investment pool each February and establishes the annual distribution percentage – the percentage that will be distributed from endowed funds that year.
 The Committee maintains a disciplined process, regardless of market fluctuations, to ensure the viability of the Community Foundation and the funds under its care.
 Typically the rate is between 3.5% and 4.5%, depending on the fund type.
 The percentage is applied to the average value of the fund over the previous 20 quarters to help control for fluctuations in the market.
 The rate is usually set at this level in order to preserve principal and ensure annual granting regardless of market performance.
 This approach has proven to be sound over time.
 The amount available from each specific fund is reflected in the Annual Fund Activity Report.